cybertraining-dsc/reu2022/project/rivanna.md

 instructions to download UVA Anywhere at the following link:
 <https://in.virginia.edu/vpn>

+To log in to Rivanna, ensure you are connected to UVA Anywhere.
+You will be prompted to enter your UVA password (not your ssh-key password).
-To log in to Rivanna, ensure you are connected to UVA Anywhere and issue the following (make sure you replace `abc123` with your UVA id):
+Issue the following (make sure you replace `abc123` with your UVA id):

 ```bash